gvwilson/thirdbit/src/fiction/santas/index.md

 and her uniform—Finner did a double take.
 Her hood and sack were red and white, but the rest was changing color to match the carpet on the stairs.
-And—was that an ax strapped to the first santa's back?
-A really big ax that looked like it was designed for chopping off heads rather than for turning logs into kindling?

-"What do you mean 'gone'?"
-Gran-Granna demanded, pulling a handkerchief out of her sleeve and handing it to the big santa in a way that clearly meant,
+Gran-Granna Tumbly pulled a handkerchief out of her sleeve and thrust it into the big santa's hand.
-"Stop sniffling and get ahold of yourself."
+"By whom?
+And what happened to your target?"

-"I mean they are gone.
+"I don't know who they were.
-No longer in their proper surroundings.
-Ex-located.
-Completely, utterly, elsewhere."
+But the target got away."
 The second santa sat down heavily on the stairs.

 "You're hurt," Gran-Granna said accusingly.